 This was the last industrial venture of Bassam Ghraoui’s father.
 The factory was nationalised under the Baath Party’s leadership in 1965; the Syrian government took complete control of the factory’s management and production, without Mr. Ghraoui.

 BASSAM S. GHRAOUI

-Ghraoui’s dress was designed by the Belgian designer, Stéphane Mahéas, and decorated with chocolate by the skilled chocolate technicians at Ghraoui’s factory.
-In 2008, Ghraoui took part in this same Chocolate Fashion Show in Paris with a special gown designed by the famous French designer Jean Doucet and worn by Miss France 2007, Rachel Legrain Trapani.
-In 2009, Ghraoui’s dress was worn by the French singer Caroline Clément.
+Ghraoui’s dress was designed by Belgian fashion designer Stéphane Mahéas and decorated with chocolate by the Ghraoui factory’s skilled chocolate makers.
+Ghraoui participated again in the Chocolate Fashion Show in Paris in 2008; the special gown for that show was designed by the famous French fashion designer Jean Doucet and was worn by Miss France 2007, Rachel Legrain Trapani.
+Ghraoui’s dress was also worn by the French singer Caroline Clément in 2009.

-Due to the Syrian civil war, the manufactory of Damascus was closed in 2012.
+In the wake of the Syrian civil war, the Damascene manufactory was closed in 2012.

-Carrying two-century journey of commitment to high quality and excellence, and an accumulated know-how of making exquisite chocolate and confectionery, Ghraoui team is proud to offer you a wide selection of delicacies.
+With a dedication to high quality and excellence for over two centuries, GHRAOUI has accumulated an exceptional expertise about making exquisite artisan chocolate and confectionary products, the GHRAOUI team is proud to introduce a wide selection of delicacies.

-Our first boutique is in Andrássy, in the heart of Budapest.
-An avenue, which was listed as world heritage by UNESCO in 2002, a symbol that holds all the meaning of our story.
+Our first boutique is on Andrássy Avenue, in the heart of Budapest.
+The avenue was listed as a world heritage site by UNESCO in 2002, making it a choice that complements our story perfectly.

 Multiple international television stations have conducted reports and interviews about Ghraoui, including LUX TV from Luxembourg and ABC Channel from the United States, where Diane Sawyer described Ghraoui chocolate as the world’s best chocolate– as well as CNN in its show “Market Place Middle East”.